eiruby/Adventure-Works-Bike-Shop-Sales-Dashboard/README.md

 ## Dataset

-The dataset used for this project is the *Adventure Works Bike Shop dataset*, which includes sales transactions, product details, customer information, and geographical data.
+The dataset used for this project is the *Adventure Works Bike Shop dataset*, which includes customer, product, reseller, data, sales order, sales territory, and sales data.
 The dataset was provided as part of the training session.